 Many people attribute this profound statement to the celebrated American poet Carl Sandburg.
 Interestingly, the quote does not appear in any of his published books, poems, or recorded speeches.
 Its origin story is more personal and relies entirely on the accounts of one man: Pulitzer Prize-winning journalist Ralph McGill.
 The attribution hinges on a private conversation, making its history both intimate and elusive.

-According to McGill, he heard these words directly from Sandburg.
+According to McGill, Sandburg shared these words directly with him.
 In a later column, McGill provided a vivid backdrop for the exchange.
 He recalled visiting Sandburg in 1951 at the poet’s home on Big Glassy Mountain in North Carolina.
 While walking together, they stopped to rest on a rock, and it was there that Sandburg shared his philosophy on the currency of time.
 This personal anecdote is the sole foundation for attributing the quote to the famous poet.
 Without McGill’s recollection, this piece of wisdom might have been lost.
+Exploring the “time is the coin of your life. it is the only coin quote origin” reveals how personal testimony shaped literary history.

 Explore More About Carl Sandburg